greghart/climbing-app/go-server/internal/db/README.md

 Persistence layer is a sqlite database.

+Note, most conventions are always commented upon in `db/crag` as the first iteration.

 ## IDs

 Technically, when an entity hasn't been persisted yet, we have no ID and one may consider it nil.